asady1/HVH2016/HH/Alphabet/README.md

       "jet2_puppi_msoftdrop_TheaCorr > 105 & jet2_puppi_msoftdrop_TheaCorr < 135
        & jet2bbtag > 0.8" --Cut 0.8 --name HH_TT_QCD --log True --TT --qcd

+  2) There is one script, Background.c, that creates the background and Obs WS from the output of 1).
+To run for the TT region you must change the variable LLregion to false inside of the script.
+The command to run is:

+       root -l -b Background.c

 This is for LL category only (orthogonal to TT):

- 2) Create Background and Obs WS from output of 1)

-   root -l -b Background.c

  3) Create Signal WS :